santogioia-scandit/data-capture-documentation/docs/sdks/android/add-sdk.md

 Scandit Data Capture SDK is distributed as [AAR libraries](https://developer.android.com/studio/projects/android-library#aar-contents) in the [official Scandit maven repository](https://s01.oss.sonatype.org/content/repositories/releases/com/scandit/datacapture/).

 You need to add a reference to _com.scandit.datacapture:core_, which contains the shared functionality used by the other data capture modules.

-If you’re using textcapture-related functionalities, make sure to also add a reference to _com.scandit.datacapture:text-base_.
+If youe are using text capture-related functionalities, make sure to also add a reference to _com.scandit.datacapture:text-base_.
 In addition, depending on the data capture task, you need a reference to:

 - _com.scandit.datacapture:barcode_ [ScanditBarcodeCapture API](https://docs.scandit.com/data-capture-sdk/android/barcode-capture/api.html) if you want to use barcode-related functionality, such as barcode capture or MatrixScan.
 - _com.scandit.datacapture:parser_ [ScanditParser API](https://docs.scandit.com/data-capture-sdk/android/parser/api.html) if you want to parse data strings, for instance, as found in barcodes, into a set of key-value mappings.